lowpolyneko/nekop2p/docs/design.md

 elements in an `HashSetDelay` from `delay_map`, which provides a `HashSet` with expiring entries given a `ttl` (default $10$ seconds).

-Queries are recursively propgated with a `ttl` argument, with zero as its base-case.
+Queries are recursively propggated with a `ttl` argument, with zero as its base-case.
 When a node encounters a `query` with a non-zero `ttl`, the request is propogated by connecting to all the neighbors of the node stored in `self.neighbors: Vec<SocketAddr>` and sending a query with `ttl - 1`.
 This is continued until the `ttl` becomes zero, which then back-propagates the result of the index query back to the original caller, cascading up the call-stack while coalescing the resulting index hits.
-Upon an index miss, an empty list is back-propagated, indicating no match.
+Upon an index miss, an empty list is back-propagated, indicating no match. `tarpc` handles back-propagation of return values to the caller, eliminating the need for manual tracking or a `query_hit` return RPC.

-A client can then download the file using the `PeerClient::download` interface with one of the returned peer `SocketAddr` as its address.
+A client can then download the file using the `PeerClient::download_file` interface with one of the returned peer `SocketAddr` as its address.

 Both the client and indexer are now configured using